-100 grams of celery contains the following amounts of carbs (2):
+100 grams of raw celery contain the following amounts of carbs (1):

 - Of which fiber: 1.6 grams

-While possible depending on the other foods in your diet, it is unlikely that the 1.8 grams of net carbs in 100 grams of celery are enough to kick you out of ketosis.
+In theory, it is possible that even the 1.4 grams of net carbs in 100 grams of celery are enough to kick you out of ketosis.

-100 grams of raw celery contains the following nutrients (2):
+100 grams of raw celery contain the following nutrients (1):

 - Protein: 0.7 grams